-There are very few internationally known dog breeds that first come to mind when you think about Russian dog breeds.
-Only a handful have gained traction outside its native country.
+There are very few internationally-famous dogs that come to mind when you first think about Russian dog breeds.
+In fact, only a small handful of Russian dogs have managed to gain international traction outside its native country isolated in the northeast.

 RECOMMENDED: The Most Iconic Asian Dog Breeds